NSSAC/PatchSim/README.md

 ## Dependencies

-PatchSim is compatible with both Python 3.5+.
+PatchSim is compatible with Python 3.5+.
 It requires numpy and pandas.

 ## Testing